-As a policy institute, much of IEEP's work involves the generation of reports or other potentially paper-based outputs; we similarly receive many printed books and reports and maintain a small paper-based library.
-Recognising the material, energy and pollution impacts of paper creation and use, our policy is to:
+As a policy studies institute, much of IEEP’s work involves the generation of reports or other potentially paper-based outputs; we similarly receive many printed books and reports and maintain a small paper-based library.
+Recognising the material, energy and pollution impacts of paper creation and use our policy is:

-- Minimise paper usage, primarily through the increasing sophistication of electronic document creation, exchange and archiving;
+- Minimising paper usage, primarily through the increasing sophistication of electronic document creation, exchange and archiving;

-- Use 100% recycled paper for all documents;
+- Using 100% recycled paper for all documents;

-- Stop unwanted material being sent to IEEP.
+- Stopping unwanted material being sent to IEEP.

-As for the remaining office supplies and equipment we:
+As for the remaining office supplies, equipment and good practice we:

-- Re-use office supplies (folders, envelopes, etc.) as long as they remain fit for use;
+- re-use office supplies (folders, envelopes, etc.) as long as they remain fit for their use;

-- Maintain staff awareness and involvement with regular in-house debates on various environmental subjects (e.g. the environmental impacts of travel and of meat consumption).
+- maintain staff awareness and involvement with regular in-house debates on various environmental subjects (i.e. nuclear energy, meat industry).

 To deliver this Policy we are committed to doing the following: